jedick/R-help-chat/README.md

 ```

 This launches an interactive chat interface in a web browser.
-The interface comes with example questions and allows choosing cloud or edge processing.
+The interface comes with example questions and allows choosing remote or local processing.

 <div align="center">
   <img src="https://chnosz.net/images/R-help-chat_v1.png" alt="R-help-chat screenshot" style="width:60%;"/>